ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

     .. group-tab:: (New API) TorchTrainer

         ..
-We're not testing this snippet because it runs with 4 GPUs, and CI is only run with 1.
+This snippet isn't tested because it runs with 4 GPUs, and CI is only run with 1.

         .. testcode::
             :skipif: True